 Trains are one of the most common and important modes of transportation in many countries, especially in European and Asian countries.
-In China, the high-speed train (G train) carried an estimated 2 billon passengers in 2018, which is 3.3 times of the number the passengers carried by airplanes.
-Additionally, G train is the most widely used train in China, transporting more passengers than any other type of train and accounting for more than 60% of the country's rail passengers .
-The 2020 LNY travel season in China started on January 10, 2020, at the early stage of COVID-19 outbreak.
-Approximately 150 million passengers travelled by train across China , from January 10 through January 23, 2020, when the Chinese government imposed a full lockdown on Wuhan and other cities in Hubei province.
-At least 1058 COVID-19 cases might have travelled by train before Wuhan's lockdown .
-However, the risk and relevant factors of COVID-19 transmission among train passengers remain unclear.
+In China, the high-speed train (G train) carried an estimated 2 billon passengers in 2018, which is 3.3 times the number the passengers carried by airplanes.
+Additionally, the G train is the most widely used train in China, transporting more passengers than any other type of train and accounting for >60% of the country's rail passengers [21, 22].
+The 2020 Lunar New Year travel season in China started on 10 January 2020, at